react-native-webview/react-native-webview/README.md

 - [x] Android
 - [ ] Windows 10 (coming soon)

-## Versionning
+## Versioning

-If you need the exact same Webview as the one from react-native, please use version **2.0.0**.
+If you need the same Webview as the one from react-native, please use version **2.0.0**.

 _This package will then follow semver rules for the next releases._